 Another tricky surface you’ll want to tackle is the ceiling.
 If you’ve got high ceilings with exposed ducts and pipes, you’ll not only have to deal with the echo and reverberation that comes with high ceilings, but you’ll have added sources of sound to contend with.
 You’ll have to do something about it.

 There are many options for dealing with ceilings, and some will work better than others in your particular situation.
 One great solution is to add a drop ceiling with acoustical inserts below your overhead utilities.
-Not only will they trap the sound waves from below that lead to echo and reverberation, but they will absorb the sounds from above, meaning they never reach your ears.
+Not only will they trap the sound waves from below that lead to echo and reverberation, but they will absorb the sounds from above, meaning the loud noise never reaches your ears.